EVORA-project/evora-ontology/models/docs/rankDataProvider.md

 # Slot: rank data provider (rankDataProvider)

-_The data provider for the description of the taxonomic ranks used in this taxonomy_
+_The data provider for the description of the taxonomic ranks used in this taxonomy._